-The brainchild of Flickr co-founder Stewart Butterfield, Slack has risen to become the web's most popular corporate chat client.
+The brainchild of Flickr co-founder Stewart Butterfield, Slack has risen to become the world’s most popular corporate chat client.

-In a crowded space and seemingly saturated market, Slack has become a cult hit.
-It's beloved for its gorgeous, bubbly interface and tons of delightful little interactions throughout the app.
+In a crowded space, and seemingly saturated market, Slack instantly became a cult hit by challenging the norm.
+It's beloved for its gorgeous, playful interface and tons of delightful little interactions throughout the app.

-We strived to add chock full of fun little interactions to the product.
-The logo animates in a burst of colors as it loads; modals slide down from the top of the screen; changing teams flips the screen around like a deck of cards.
+We strived to fill the product with delightful, and unexpected, interactions—the logo animates in a burst of color as it loads, the modals slide down from the top of the screen, gifs appear at random like Russian roulette.

-Throughout the entire product, everything seems to playfully jump around and pop off the screen.
-Each of these interactions is designed not only to help the user understand what's going on, but put a little smile on their face.
+Throughout the entire app, everything seems to playfully jump around and pop off the screen.
+Each of these moments is designed not only to help the user understand what's going on, but put a little smile on their face.

 Never before have we witnessed so much user love for an enterprise software platform.